sosiristseng/blog-hugo-codeit/source/_posts/julia/modules.md

 using Mod2
 ```

-- The old way before Pkg3 (Julia 1.0).
-Not recommended now.
+- The old way before Pkg3 and Julia 1.0, which is not recommended by now.
-- *No* need for `Project.toml` nor `Manifest.toml` in the uppermost directory.
+- *No* need for `Project.toml` nor `Manifest.toml` in the `pwd`.
-- Code is determined by local files instead of versions.
+- Local files are tracked instead of package versions.
-- VS Code language server could not identify symbols from the custom modules in this mode.
+- VS Code language server could not identify symbols from the custom modules.

-## Submodules: include JL code
+## Submodules: include code

-Alternatively, you could include them as submodules like this
+You could include the little packages as submodules like this

 ```julia
 include("./Mod1.jl/src/Mod1.jl")